DavidTausend/gen-ai-bootcamp-2025/README.md

 ## Opea (Open Process Execution Agent)

 The OPEA module handles complex chat interaction workflows.
+It was improved with debugging and LLM health checks and the streaming feature was added.

 ### Key Features:

-- **OpenTelemetry Integration:** Exports logs and traces for better observability.
+- **OpenTelemetry Integration:** Exports logs and traces for better observability and it setup with docker.

 ## Vocab Importer